After this chapter, you should be able to identify:

 One of the reasons that children can classify objects in so many ways is that they have acquired a vocabulary to do so.
 By fifth grade, a child’s vocabulary has grown to 40,000 words.
 It grows at a rate that exceeds that of those in early childhood.
 This language explosion, however, differs from that of younger children because it is facilitated by being able to associate new words with those already known, and because it is accompanied by a more sophisticated understanding of the meanings of a word.

 Words do not possess fixed meanings but change their interpretation as a function of the context in which they are spoken.
 We use contextual information—the information surrounding language—to help us interpret it.
 Context is how everything within language works together to convey a particular meaning.
 Context includes tone of voice, body language, and the words being used.
-Depending on how a person says something, holds his or her body, or emphasizes certain points of a sentence, a variety of different messages can be conveyed.
+Depending on how a person says something, holds their body, or emphasizes certain points of a sentence, a variety of different messages can be conveyed.
 For example, the word “awesome,” when said with a big smile, means the person is excited about a situation.
 “Awesome,” said with crossed arms, rolled eyes, and a sarcastic tone, means the person is not thrilled with the situation (OER Services, n.d.).

 Figure 18.3: Context helps us understand meaning.
 (Image is licensed under CC0)

 Those in middle and late childhood are also able to think of objects in less literal ways.
 For example, if asked for the first word that comes to mind when one hears the word “pizza”, the younger child is likely to say “eat” or some word that describes what is done with a pizza.
 However, the older child is more likely to place pizza in the appropriate category and say “food”.
 This sophistication of vocabulary is also evidenced by the fact that older children tell jokes and delight in doing so.
 They may use jokes that involve plays on words such as “knock-knock” jokes or jokes with punch lines.
-Young children do not understand play on words and tell “jokes” that are literal or slapstick, such as “A man fell down in the mud!
+Young children do not understand play on words and tell “jokes” that are literal or slapstick, such as “A person fell down in the mud!
 Isn’t that funny?”
 (Lumen Learning, n.d.).

 Learning to Read